The Perumal Engineering College: Education system

-TPEC follows a trimester system as followed by the Indian Institutes of Management.

 In a bachelor's degree, the first few trimesters consist of base engineering courses followed by the specialized courses in the later trimesters.
 A student can finish a conventional four-year bachelor's degree within 3.5 years in an ideal situation.
 The course starts in June and ends in November, the final trimester being a research/industry-oriented project.

 For a master's degree, the course is 1.5 years long.
-The trimesters start in June and end in March for the Masters programme.
+The trimesters start in June and end in March for the Masters program.

-Recently, a satellite campus was opened at Bangalore to forge stronger links with the IT industry.
-This campus is being used to conduct industrial research and professional trainings.
+A satellite campus was opened at Bangalore to forge stronger links with the IT industry and used to conduct industrial research and professional trainings.
 The faculty at Chennai are given an option to spend a two-year rotation at this campus after which they move back to the Chennai head-campus.

-Zenith

-Zenith is the annual engineering symposium of the college, and the standards set at this event are used as the benchmark for similar events of such nature in Chennai and India.